rathaROG/DCNv2_Windows/README.md

-## DCN V2 with Pytorch 1.10- for Windows
+## DCN V2 with PyTorch 1.10.x & earlier

 - Made for Windows (10/11)
 - Only works with **PyTorch 1.10.x and earlier**